-Muscadine grapes have one of the highest fiber contents of any grape, with almost five times the fiber of an ordinary seedless grape.
+Muscadine grapes have one of the highest-fiber contents of any grape, with almost five times the fiber of an ordinary seedless grape.
 This is due in large part to the high amount of insoluble fiber in the skins and seeds of the grape.
 Insoluble fiber is excellent at promoting bowel regularity, as well as preventing constipation or digestive issues.
 Many people choose not to eat the skins of muscadines because they can be hard to chew and lend a slightly bitter taste to the grape, but not eating the skin means you lose several benefits of the fruit.

 All fruits are excellent dessert alternatives for people struggling to control their weight, but muscadines are a particularly good choice because of that high dietary fiber content, which keeps you feeling full for longer in the day.
-However, other than the fiber, muscadine grapes are mostly composed of water, making them a great way to avoid added sugars and fats, while still alleviating an craving for sweets.
+However, other than the fiber, these grapes are mostly composed of water, making them a great way to avoid added sugars and fats, while still alleviating an afternoon craving for sweets.